bakkenbaeck/orbit-api-client/README.md

 To run the examples you will need your own API-Key.

-Visit http://orbitapi.com for how to get one as well as more in-depth documentation!
+Visit http://orbit.ai for how to get your own API-key and http://orbit.ai/documentation for more in-depth documentation!